JordanMcAlpine1/WebApplicationLinuxWindowsAttackCTF/README.md

 ---

-## Web Application Attack (Rekall)
+## Rekall Web Application Attack

-During the assessment of a web application, multiple vulnerabilities were identified across different locations, revealing various security weaknesses.
+During the assessment of a Rekall's web application, multiple vulnerabilities were identified across different locations, revealing various security weaknesses.
 Below are the details of these findings:

 ### Reflected Cross-Site Scripting (XSS)